CS3099JH2017/cs3099jh/protocols/backend_spec.md

 If a path is given the file may or may not currently exist, but the parent directory **MUST** exist - if it does not (or is not a directory) then the server **SHOULD** respond with error code 404 and error message "invalid_parent_directory".

 If an id is given it **MUST** exist - the server **SHOULD** respond with a typical 404 and "file_not_found" response if it does not.

+If an attempt is made to replace a directory with one of its children the server **SHOULD** respond with http status 400 and error "invalid_parent"

 The effect is as follows (atomically):